Vergara7/heuristic-search-project/README.md

 Run `make` command in the root folder.

-## Analysis
+## Analysis and report

 The notebook that generates graphs for the report is in the `analysis` folder.
+The report is in the `report` folder.

 ## References